-E-mail: college.accountant@some.ox.ac.uk Phone: 01865 270636
+E-mail: college.accountant@some.ox.ac.uk, Phone: 01865 270636

-The JCR Treasurer - Kitty Towler
+JCR Treasurer - Charlotte Arben

-Hey I'm Kitty (she/her) and I'm a third year studying maths and stats.
-As JCR treasurer, I'm here to point you in the right direction if you have any financial concerns.
-Feel free to message me on Facebook or send me an email at kitty.towler@some.ox.ac.uk and I can get back to you as soon as!!
+Hello!
+I'm Charlotte (she/her), a third-year mathematician and the JCR treasurer.
+Part of my role is to point you in the right direction if you have any financial concerns, so please feel free to message me on Facebook or email me at charlotte.arben@some.ox.ac.uk

-Further Help, Advice and Support Outside of College/University - Finance
+Further Help, Advice and Support Outside of University - Finance